alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 - `registerHandlers`
 - `execute`

-These are functions that call two global functions (`RegisterHandlers` and `HandleLambdaEvent`), but bind the `this` keyword of these functions to the AlexaRequestEmitter object.
+These are functions that call two global functions (`RegisterHandlers` and `HandleLambdaEvent`), but bind the `this` keyword to the AlexaRequestEmitter object.
 This means that whenever these functions use `this`, they refer to the AlexaRequestEmitter, not the function's global `this`.

-We'll cover what `HandleLambdaEvent()` does when it's called later; however, it makes sense to cover `RegisterHandlers()` now.
+We'll cover what `HandleLambdaEvent()` does when it's called later; it only makes sense to cover `RegisterHandlers()` now.

 ### What does this RegisterHandlers/registerHandlers function do?

-This function takes as arguments any number of objects - these are the handlers you set up when using the SDK.
-It goes through the properties, and for each one, sets up a listener in EventEmitter.
+This function takes as arguments any number of objects. these are the handlers you set up when using the SDK.

+It goes through the properties of these handlers, and for each one, sets up a listener in EventEmitter.
 It uses the property key as the event name, and the value as the callback.
-However, registerHandlers does have a few quirks.
+However, registerHandlers does have a couple quirks.

 - Firstly, it can handle 'State Handlers'.
 These are just normal handlers, but they've been given a `\_StateString` property when you called the 'CreateStateHandler' function.
 In order to differentiate the same intents when in different states, on registering the SDK simply appends the value of the `\_StateString` property to all the event names in the handler.
 This means that `BookIntent` listener in the `_CONFIRMMODE` state will be set up as `this.on('BookIntent_CONFIRMMODE', [...]);`.
 This is how listeners for the same 'intents' but in different 'states' can all be set up in the same EventEmitter object.